cyrillnussbaumer/Aspect-Resizer/README.md

 Simply download the HTML file and open it in your browser.
 No installation required.

 ### Web Server Deployment
-Upload the HTML file to any web server or hosting service:
+Upload the HTML file to any web server or hosting service
-- GitHub Pages
-- Netlify
-- Vercel
-- Any standard web hosting

 ### Integration with Existing Sites
 The entire application can be embedded in an iframe or the code can be integrated into an existing page.